 Choose from our six undergraduate majors:

 - Information Systems Management

 Or double major in two of them.
 Please use the menu on the left to learn more.

 Beyond a B.A. or B.S. degree, we have other programs that can supplement or add to your Wayne State education.

 Our B Start program puts incoming freshmen on a course to earn both a bachelor's degree and an MBA in just five years.

 Students studying non-business disciplines can learn about business and how it relates to their chosen profession by minoring in business.

-Our post-bachelor certificate in information systems management (coming Fall 2014) helps students develop technical and business skills pertinent to the development, implementation and maintenance of information systems in a variety of organizational settings.
+Our Post-Bachelor Certificate in Information Systems Management helps students develop technical and business skills pertinent to the development, implementation and maintenance of information systems in a variety of organizational settings.